SaiTeja6304/multilingual-smile-metric-qna-eval/README.md

 SMILE is a lightweight and reliable evaluation metric for textual and visual question answering tasks.
 Unlike traditional metrics like ROUGE, METEOR, and Exact Match that focus purely on lexical overlap, or embedding-based metrics like BERTScore that overlook lexical precision, SMILE strikes a balance by combining sentence-level semantics, keyword-level understanding, and exact lexical matching.
 This hybrid approach offers a more comprehensive and interpretable evaluation, aligning closely with human judgment while avoiding the cost, bias, and inconsistency often associated with LLM-based metrics.

 ### Multilingual Support
-This fork extends SMILE to support native, robust evaluation across 8 languages using standard ISO 639-1 language codes:
+This fork extends SMILE to support native, robust evaluation across the following 8 languages:
 - **`ar`** (Arabic)
 - **`bn`** (Bengali)
 - **`en`** (English)